kubernetes/community/contributors/guide/issue-triage.md

 * If the issue satisfies these guidelines, you can add the `help wanted` label with the `/help` command and the `good first issue` label with the `/good-first-issue` command.
 Please note that adding the `good first issue` label will also automatically add the `help wanted` label.
 * If an issue has these labels but does not satisfy the guidelines, please ask for more details to be added to the issue or remove the labels using the `/remove-help` or `/remove-good-first-issue` commands.

+### Kind Labels
+Usually the `kind` label is applied by the person submitting the issue.
+Issues that feature the wrong `kind` (for example, support requests labelled as bugs) can be corrected by someone triaging; double-checking is a good approach.
+Our [issue templates](https://github.com/kubernetes/kubernetes/issues/new/choose) aim to steer people to the right kind.

 ## Step Three: Define Priority
 We use GitHub labels for prioritization.
 If an issue lacks a `priority` label, this means it has not been reviewed and prioritized yet.